bosun-monitor/bosun/docs/usage.md

 When you run test your version of the config is saved in Bosun, and you can link to it so others can see it.

-The editor is build using the open source [Ace editor](https://ace.c9.io/).
+The editor is built using the open source [Ace editor](https://ace.c9.io/).

 ## Jump Buttons
 The Jump drop downs <a href="/usage#rule-editor-image" class="image-number">①</a> will take you to defined sections within the config.
 In particular, the alert drop down selects which alert will be used for testing.